Liberia fights Ebola in capital, W. Africa toll tops 1,200

 The WHO declared the West African Ebola outbreak a "public health emergency of international concern" on Aug.
 8, triggering global alarm as countries stepped up precautions and testing.

-Reflecting this, emergency services in Berlin on Tuesday cordoned off a job centre and took a woman with Ebola-like symptoms including high fever to hospital.
+Reflecting this, emergency services in Berlin on Tuesday briefly cordoned off a job centre and took a woman with Ebola-like symptoms including high fever to hospital, which later said she did not seem to have the virus.

 The U.N. health agency this month gave the green light to use untested pharmaceuticals to treat Ebola patients.